FROG: A new people detection dataset for knee-high 2D range finders: People detection

-The PPN receives the feature maps extracted by LFE as input, and outputs for each anchor three target values: $s$ (objectness), $\Delta d$ (distance offset) and $\Delta \ell$ (arc offset).
+The PPN receives the feature maps extracted by LFE as input, and outputs three target values for each anchor: $s$ (objectness), $\Delta d$ (distance offset) and $\Delta \ell$ (arc offset).
 The feature maps generated at different downsampling levels are maxpooled into the same resolution and concatenated in order to generate a single input feature map.
 The objectness score is learned as a classification problem, while the distance/arc offsets are learned as a regression problem.
 These offsets are centered on each individual anchor's center point.
 We learn the arc offset instead of the angle offset so that the learned offsets are in the same displacement scale as the distance offsets, instead of having drastically different scales depending on how close to the origin each individual anchor is.
-Furthermore, we normalize their scale by dividing both offsets by the anchor spacing along the depth axis: $\frac{far - near}{N_{anchors}}$.
+Furthermore, we normalize their scale by dividing both offsets by the anchor spacing along the depth axis: $\frac{d_{\text{far}} - d_{\text{near}}}{N_{\text{anchors}}}$, where $d_{\text{near}}$ and $d_{\text{far}}$ are the minimum and maximum detection distances considered, respectively.
 We also empirically show that resulting target offsets used for learning have a close-to-normal distribution ($\mu_{\Delta d}, \mu_{\Delta \ell} \approx 0, \sigma_{\Delta d}, \sigma_{\Delta \ell} \approx 1$), see Table~\ref{table:regr}.

-Like \cite{fasterrcnn2015}, the output from the network undergoes a Non-Maximum Suppression (NMS) filter during inference.
+At inference time, the distance and arc offsets of each anchor are decoded into Cartesian XY coordinates representing the center of a bounding circle, and paired with their corresponding classification scores.
+Note that these centers are usually located between the two legs of a person, and they do not necessarily correspond to individual sensor measurements; in fact they rarely do (if ever).
+All circles are defined to have the same radius.
+Like \cite{fasterrcnn2015}, the output from the network then undergoes a Non-Maximum Suppression (NMS) filter.
 Traditional NMS as applied in object detection is based on the Intersection over Union (IoU) measurement between bounding box proposals.
 In our case we use a simple distance function between person center proposals.
 In other words, two person proposals overlap if the distance between their centers is smaller than a given hyperparameter, which usually matches the most common ground truth circle diameter.